aiplanethub/5-week_Data_Science_Bootcamp/week-1/159-Linear Algebra & Basic Statistics.md

 ### Complicating the Problem

-* In the earlier example, we had two variables, 'x' representing the price of a chocolate and 'y' representing the price of an apple.
+* In the earlier example, we had two variables, 'x' representing the price of chocolate and 'y' representing the price of an apple.
 * Now, suppose you are given a set of three conditions with three variables, say 'x', 'y', and 'z', and asked to find the value of three variables.
 * The three conditions are given as: